SAP-archive/cloud-s4-sdk-book/README.md

 There are several steps involved to make the integration with SAP Leonardo ML services work, those steps are described in details below:
 * Implement the integration with ML services in Java Backend
-* Create service instances for S/4HANA connectivity and Leonardo ML integration
+* Create service instance for Leonardo ML integration
-* Create destination endpoints
 * Deploy the application using the SAP Cloud Platform cockpit

 ### Implement the integration with ML services in Java Backend